andikasagala/Drugs-And-Herbal/README.md

 <br><br><br>
 <h2>Features:</h2><br>
 - 100% free.
 No advertising <br>
 - Many Drugs informations.
-IE: drugs,  side effect, contradiction, complication, etc <br>
+IE: drugs,  side effect, contradiction, interactions, etc <br>
 - Sharing new herbal recipes, include video feature <br>
 - Community for solutions with features: Forum, Chat System.
 With forum and chat system you can ask another users nor share with another users <br>
 - Back sound of the software to keep you relax when using Drugs and Herbal software ( Violin and Accoustic Guitar made/recorded by coder ) <br>